Drift + GDPR

 You can configure Drift to collect consents via chat prior to collecting email address or additional personal data.

 Drift is able to read the consent flag passed from your Consent Management Platform (CMP) and act accordingly.

-Per Article 32 of the GDPR, we have in place appropriate technical and organizational measures to keep your data secure.
+Per Article 32 of the GDPR and the requirements of the Standard Contractual Clauses, we have in place appropriate technical and organizational measures to keep your data secure.
 All data is securely stored in Amazon Web Services.
 Please visit our Security Page for additional information on how we keep your data secure.

 We have in place the appropriate Data Processing Agreements (DPAs) with all vendors and sub-processors that process data on our behalf.
 Check out the Sub-processor section below for more information on how we vet and contract with our sub-processors.

 We have processes in place to honor data subject requests.
 Drift will export, correct, or delete Contact Data upon request by the Customer.
 If we receive a request directly from a Data Subject, we will work with the Customer to honor the request.

 Some important notes on sub-processors:

 - We have a diligence process to ensure that we only trust parties who have stringent standards regarding the safety and security of Personal Data.